sahurtado88/Documentacion/Bash Script.md

 (( expresión )) permite evaluar expresiones aritméticas.
 Si el valor de la expresión es no-cero, el estado de retorno es 0; en caso contrario, el estado de retorno es 1.

 [[ expresión ]] es un bashism (algo propio de Bash, mientras que [ es genérico -- puedes leer sobre la diferencia entre [ y [[) y sirve para evaluar expresiones, que pueden ser mucho más complejas que las aritméticas.

+______________________________

+27

+I have a folder in my server which contains some files.
+These are automated that means everyday we get new files automatically which will overwrite the old ones.
+So want to take a back up for this data.
+How can I copy all these files into another folder by renaming the files with current date while copying.

+ex : I have home/webapps/project1/folder1 folder which contains 4 files:

+aaa.csv
+bbb.csv
+ccc.csv
+ddd.csv
+Now, I want to copy all these four files in to a different location, like home/webapps/project1/folder2.
+While copying these files I want to rename each file and add the current date to the file.
+So my file names in folder2 should be:

+aaa091012.csv
+bbb091012.csv
+ccc091012.csv
+ddd091012.csv
+I want to write a shell script for this.
+Please give me some idea or some sample scripts related to this.

+In bash, provided you files names have no spaces:

+cd /home/webapps/project1/folder1
+for f in *.csv
+do
+   cp -v "$f" /home/webapps/project1/folder2/"${f%.csv}"$(date +%m%d%y).csv
+done